PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 ## wallet_signTypedData :
 ### Usage :
-Returns the signature of an EIP712 "like" message, made by the current account of the wallet.
+Display and returns the signature of an EIP712 "like" message.
 ### Input :
 ```typescript
 interface TypedData {